MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/administering-apps/deployment/index.md

 6. Configure the app for production use.
     * Consider disabling printing to the device log.
     * If you plan to use IBM MobileFirst Analytics, verify that your app sends collected data to the MobileFirst Server.
-For more information, see [Sending analytics]().
     * Consider disabling features of your app that call the setServerURL API, unless you plan to make a single build for multiple test servers.

 7. If you build for a production server and plan to distribute the installable artifact, archive the app source code to be able to run non regression-tests for this app on a test server.